 Dialogues is an initiative city govt of Lyon (France) and today this movement has spawned Dialogues across 80 cities globally.

 For listening to the entire 4 act musical tale, please tune in here

 a rhythmical interview of KYR with Arnab on Auroville Radio, September 2017 at Sangam Hall, Savitri Bhavan, Auroville, September 2017

 On the eve of Sri Aurobindo's birthday (14th August) at VAK Conference 2017, Saint Petersburg, Russia,

 we present our live composition-performance as a meditation, inspired by the opening verses of 'Savitri' by Sri Aurobindo.
 A fruit from our 6 day KYR programme.

 On the occasion of the 3rd International Yoga Day (June 21st 2017),

-Dakshina Chanting Group of Auroville brings you some sonic excerpts of their hour long Sanskrit shloka chants from Savitri Bhavan, Auroville, India.
+Dakshina Chanting Group of Auroville brings you some excerpts of their hour long Sanskrit shloka chants from Savitri Bhavan, Auroville, India.

 ‘Ta Na Na’ - a musical phonetics-based song